-Also, there are trademarks that go further, like Nike, that created their own virtual universe, Nikeland, which can be accessed through the gaming platform “ROBLOX”.
+Also, there are trademarks that go further, like Nike, which created its own virtual universe, and Nikeland, which can be accessed through the gaming platform “ROBLOX”.

 Then, we come to the essence of this article: trademarks.

-It seems clear that the brand use in the Metaverse raises new legal situations that must, in an urgent matter, be clarified.
-How can an entity protect their brand in these spaces?
-If an entity already has a trademark register, can it be used without risks in the Metaverse and avoid others from using it?
+It seems clear that the brand used in the Metaverse raises new legal situations that must, in an urgent matter, be clarified.
+How can an entity protect its brand in these spaces?
+If an entity already has a trademark register, can it be used without risks in the Metaverse and prevent others from using it?

 In terms of the second question, if the trademark registered does not protect assets and services in the virtual area, then the owner cannot use it, in case of a possible infraction to the trademark rights in the virtual universe.

-Since there is still no specific legislation about this matter in some countries like Portugal, it should be noted that last month the European Union Intellectual Property Office (EUIPO) published their guidelines on new trademark registration applications in the European Union that are intended to encompass assets and services in the digital environment, specifically for activities in the Metaverse, highlighting that terms such as “virtual products” and “non-fungible tokens” (NFTs) should be used in this kind of registrations and stablishing the classifications (9,35 and 41) in which assets and services mut be in.
+Since there is still no specific legislation about this matter in some countries like Portugal, it should be noted that last month the European Union Intellectual Property Office (EUIPO) published its guidelines on new trademark registration applications in the European Union that are intended to encompass assets and services in the digital environment, specifically for activities in the Metaverse, highlighting that terms such as “virtual products” and “non-fungible tokens” (NFTs) should be used in this kind of registrations and establishing the classifications (9,35 and 41) in which assets and services must be in.

-Unless a better opinion is reached, such guidelines are precisely in the sense that, to protect their trademarks in the Metaverse, owners must include virtual products and services in the protection scope of their trademarks, under penalty of seeing, in a virtual space, which is increasingly being confused with the real space, their trademarks being used by third parties, taking advantage of market acquired positions and the reputation of third party trademarks.
+Unless a better opinion is reached, such guidelines are precisely in the sense that, to protect their trademarks in the Metaverse, owners must include virtual products and services in the protection scope of their brands, under penalty of seeing, in a virtual space, which is increasingly being confused with the real space, their trademarks being used by third parties, taking advantage of market acquired positions and the reputation of third-party brands.